GS2-Limit Master Data Reference

 | version | string | ✓ | 2019-04-05 | Format version of master data | ||

-| limitModels | List<LimitModel> | ~ 100 items | Limit Model You can set the timing for resetting the usage count for frequency limits.
-The reset interval can be selected from five options: “Daily”, “Weekly”, “Monthly”, “Fixed number of days” or “Not Reset”.
-Additionally, the maximum value for frequency limits is not fixed in the master data.
-This is to dynamically change the maximum allowed count based on the in-game context.
+| limitModels | List<LimitModel> | ~ 100 items | Usage Limit Model Usage Limit Model allows you to set the timing for resetting the usage count.
+The reset interval can be selected from five options: “Daily”, “Weekly”, “Monthly”, “Every fixed number of days” or “Not Reset”.
+Additionally, the maximum value for usage Limits is not fixed in the master data.
+This design allows the maximum allowed count to be changed dynamically depending on the game context.
 For example, in a step-up gacha: - Items purchasable when the purchase counter is under 3 - When the above items are unavailable, another item purchasable if the purchase counter is under 5 The design assumes the ability to switch the “maximum count” based on the situation. |

 Model